 Avoid Sedentary Lifestyle to prevent heart attack

-Sedentary lifestyle is a type of lifestyle which involves little or no physical activity.
-Nowadays, it is quite common in young generation where all they do is sit – eat – watch and eat again.
-Individual in sedentary lifestyle spend most of their day sitting while in general avoid any work whatsoever.
+The sedentary lifestyle is a type of lifestyle which involves little or no physical activity.
+Nowadays, it is quite common in the young generation where all they do is sit – eat – watch and eat again.
+An individual in sedentary lifestyle spends most of their day sitting while in general avoid any work whatsoever.
 Even if they do some work it is barely a physical task and involves only sitting.

-Sedentary lifestyle is pretty risky on its own.
-Not only in heart diseases but in migraine, diabetes, obesity, anxiety and many more.
+The sedentary lifestyle is pretty risky on its own.
+Not only in heart diseases but in a migraine, diabetes, obesity, anxiety and many more.
 If you are having such a lifestyle, you should start working yourself more.
-If possible avoid sitting for long time.
+If possible avoid sitting for a long time.

 Go out for a walk in your lunch like instead of having lunch in your office, go to the cafeteria.
-Meet your colleagues in hallway.
-Make a bet of who can stand more.
+Meet your colleagues in the hallway.
+Make a bet on who can stand more.
 This will eventually make you an active person and soon a healthy one.